G Phrygian Scale

 Related Scales and Modes

-If you enjoy the sound of G Phrygian, you may also like:
+If you enjoy playing in G Phrygian, you may also like:

 - G Phrygian Dominant (Phrygian with a major 3rd)